Sentencing Escalator Bill

 Overview

 The Sentencing Escalator Bill mandates longer prison sentences for individuals convicted of the same crime multiple times.
-Unless deemed unjust by the court, repeat offenders will receive a harsher penalty than their previous longest sentence for that specific offense.
+Unless a judge deems it unjust, repeat offenders will receive a harsher penalty than their previous longest sentence for the same offense.

 Description

-• Sentencing Guidelines: Courts are not bound by section 125 of the Coroners and Justice Act 2009 (sentencing guidelines) when determining sentences under this bill.
+The bill explicitly states that courts are not bound by the sentencing guidelines set out in Section 125 of the Coroners and Justice Act 2009 when determining sentences under this new legislation.

 Government Spending